View informative videos, see different methods of appealing your appraised value, learn more about the road to the ARB.

 A property owner may offer evidence or argument by notarized affidavit without personally appearing and may appear by telephone conference call or videoconference to offer argument.

 A property owner who appears by telephone conference call or videoconference must offer any evidence by notarized affidavit.
+The notarized affidavit and evidence must be submitted to the ARB before the protest hearing begins.

 All sections of the Property Owner’s Affidavit of Evidence must be completed and notarized.

 When submitting a written request to change your appearance method to telephone or video, you must also submit your notarized affidavit and evidence if you have not already done so.
-(Does not have to be submitted together, and affidavit is only required if presenting evidence.
-The property owner can still call/video and speak verbally without the affidavit.)

 You do not waive your right to appear in person at your ARB Hearing by submitting the affidavit.